ramonje5/ramonje5/README.md

 - 👋 Hi, I’m @ramonje5
-- 👀 I’m interested in Web Developing and Software Engineering
+- 👀 I’m interested in Data Science and Engineering
 - 🌱 I’m currently learning about a lot of topics related to my interests
 - 💞️ I’m looking to collaborate on any interesting project!
 - 📫 How to reach me: ramonjesusmart@gmail.com